Comparisons

 Choose Agiloft if:

 Agiloft is the right choice when you have unique workflow needs that out-of-the-box tools can't meet.
-Your team has technical resources and wants to customize virtually everything.
+Your team has technical resources and wants to customize virtually everything, and your budget clears Vendr's $67,132 median.
 Agiloft's no-code builder provides that flexibility.
-The free tier lets you test extensively before committing.

 Choose DocuSign CLM if:

-DocuSign CLM makes the most sense when you're already in the DocuSign ecosystem and want one vendor for e-signatures and CLM.
-Strong option if you have significant Salesforce needs and a budget of $25K to $100K/year.
+Docusign CLM makes the most sense when you're already in the Docusign ecosystem and want one vendor for e-signatures and CLM.
+Strong option if you have significant Salesforce needs and a budget in the band Vendr reports for your seat count.
+Smaller teams should also ask about Docusign's IAM plans, which carry published per-seat pricing, and CLM Essentials.

 Stay with Ironclad if:

-If your organization has 500+ employees, complex multi-department approval chains, a dedicated legal ops role, and a budget of $50K+/year, Ironclad may genuinely be what you need.
+If your organization has complex multi-department approval chains, a dedicated legal ops role, and budget headroom around the median Vendr reports, Ironclad may genuinely be what you need.
 Not every team outgrows it.
 Sometimes the enterprise investment is justified.

 Cost Comparison